College of Science and Engineering News and Events

-Houston Baptist University is pleased to announce the renewal of a new scholarship opportunity for students, recognizing a pioneer of computer science and military service, Rear Admiral Grace M. Hopper, PhD, by establishing the Grace Hopper Scholarships.
+Houston Baptist University is pleased to announce the renewal of the Grace Hopper Scholarship opportunity for students, recognizing a pioneer of computer science and military service, Rear Admiral Grace M. Hopper, PhD, by establishing the Grace Hopper Scholarships.
 The second year of the scholarship is funded through a generous gift from Mr. Holly Frost and Ms. Kathaleen Wall.
 The renewal gift of $650,000 will enable HBU to support up to 130 students in high-demand STEM-related academic programs during the 2020-2021 school year.
-To learn more about the renewal of Grace Hopper Scholarships for HBU STEM students, click here.
-To verify your eligibility and apply, click here.
+Learn more about the renewal of Grace Hopper Scholarships for HBU STEM students, or verify your eligibility and apply for the Grace Hopper Scholarship.

 HBU Moment Featuring COSE Student Juan Cerda

 Dr. Stanley Napper Featured on “Think About It”

 The Houston Chronicle recently highlighted HBU’s Cyber Engineering program in a special section on getting ready for college and careers.
 The demand for cybersecurity professionals is very high, and HBU has outstanding project-based degree programs and a strong industry advisory board to meet that need.

 The Houston Chronicle states, “HBU’s approach is project driven; even in their freshman year, students will be doing engineering and cyber projects.
 Freshmen students are required to build a smart factory with at least two input signals and at least two output or control signals and Bluetooth/wireless component.
 During their senior year, they will complete an advanced on-site industry-sponsored project with industry partners.”
 For the full article, click this link.

 HBU Announces Largest Single Gift in History from Sherry and Jim Smith, Sr.